Parentage means legally identifying the parents of a child.

 Why is establishing parentage for your child important?

 - Identity – All children have the right to know both of their parents.
-When parentage (paternity) is established, both parents are listed on the birth certificate.
+When parentage is established, both parents are listed on the birth certificate.

 - Medical – Children may get access to health insurance through either parent’s employers, unions or military branches.